BakaBokka/Material-UI-Table/README.md

 ### How to try?
 * Clone repo: `git clone`  https://github.com/BakaBokka/Material-UI-test-Table.git
 * Set dependencies: `npm i`
-* Starts mock-json-server on the localhost: `npm run mock:api`
 * Runs the app in the development mode on the local server: `npm start`